code-ea/Razorpay-Clone/README.md

 @tailwind components;
 @tailwind utilities;
 ```
-**Step5:** Run your build process with npm run dev or whatever command is configured in your package.json file.
+**Step 5:** Run your build process with npm run dev or whatever command is configured in your package.json file.

 >**Terminal**